ErenGulenoglu/A-Dream-of-The-Nine/A Dream of The Nine/The Land of The Awakened (Marterial Plance)/The Senate and People of Utland/Noble Houses/House Orvyll/House Orvyll.md

 Vincas served as the captain of the **Green Companions**, a mercenary company operating between [[Ard Caëd]] and the Vallée d'été.
 The company gained a reputation for protecting local towns and villages from greenskin raiders during the mid-seventh century AA.

-In 693 AA, during King [[Malyr I von Ewfai]]’s royal progress to Ard Caëd, the volcano [[Mont Colère]] erupted, devastating southwestern [[Rosefall]] and blocking the main southern road.
+In 693 AA, during King [[Malyr I von Ewfai]]’s royal progress to Ard Caëd, the volcano [[Mont Colère]] erupted, devastating southwestern [[Duchy of Rose]] and blocking the main southern road.
 The king's entourage was forced to divert through the Forlornwoods, where they were ambushed by [[The Tribe of the Bear of Forlornwoods|mountain tribes]] descending from [[Lost Mountains]].
 Surrounded and unable to advance, the king’s host was in peril.
 Dwarven reinforcements from Lost Mountains were reportedly held at the river by tribal resistance.

 Upon learning of the king's situation, the Green Companions marched swiftly into the forest.
 Instead of using the main road, they cut through an overgrown woodland path and attacked the ambushers’ flank, relieving the royal host.
 For his actions, Vincas was knighted by King Malyr I on the field and granted lordship over the Forlornwoods.